 After Don’t Ask, Don’t Tell (DADT) was implemented in 1993 Colonel Cammermeyer spent 17 years advocating for its repeal.
 In 2010, she lead the Pledge of Allegiance at the signing ceremony of the repeal of DADT by President Obama in 2010 .

 Her story was memorialized by producers Barbra Streisand and Glenn Close (as Colonel Cammermeyer) in made for television movie Serving in Silence (NBC, 1995).
 Her autobiography Serving in Silence (1995; revised edition 2016) depicts her life and struggles.
 It is available on Amazon as is the DVD of the movie.

-Dr. Cammermeyer is currently a hospital commissioner with WhidbeyHealth Medical Center.
-She lives on Whidbey Island with her spouse Diane Divelbess and two dogs.
+Dr. Cammermeyer retired after 11 years as a hospital commissioner with WhidbeyHealth Medical Center in 2023.
+She lives on Whidbey Island with her spouse Diane Divelbess and their dog Bella.